TN 9 (04-26)

 3. 3.

-document the electronic or paper folder with reports of contact and record all attempts to obtain WC/PDB proof.
+document the electronic or paper folder with Reports of Contact and record all attempts to obtain WC/PDB proof.

-b.
-Obtaining evidence via State online access
+a.
+Obtaining evidence via State or Federal online access

 See also: